• Skip to primary navigation

 Open to all K–12 students in New York State from June to December 2026

-Schools, libraries, museums, and after-school programs across the state are invited to participate and submit student work starting in June.
+Schools, libraries, museums, and after-school programs across the state are invited to participate and submit NYS K-12 student work from June 2026-December 2026.

-WNET, New York City’s public media station, will launch Tapestry of New York—a new online platform showcasing the creative work of New York students in honor of America’s 250th anniversary.
-The platform will be available statewide to all students K-12.
+The Tapestry of New York—is a new online platform showcasing the creative work of New York students in honor of America’s 250th anniversary.
+The platform will be available statewide to all students K-12 to submit their artwork and media around the theme of “We The People”.

-The platform will feature artwork and media created by elementary, middle, and high school students across the state, reflecting their unique views on the American Revolution and the “unfinished revolutions” that followed.
-Student submissions might include collages, drawings, paintings, photography, graphics, videos, and other artworks.
-All submissions will include written statements by students about their work.
+The platform will feature artwork and media created by elementary, middle, and high school students across the state, reflecting their unique views on the American Revolution and the efforts to expand the reach of rights and liberties for “We the People”.
+Student submissions can include collages, drawings, paintings, photography, graphics, videos, and other artworks.
+All submissions will include written artist’s statements by the student about how their work connects to their idea of “We the People”.
+The Tapestry of New York is an online gallery of student work, from the New York State 250th Commemorative Commission and The WNET Group.
+(Thirteen/WNET NYC Station) The project is presented in collaboration with all NYS PBS stations.

 Theme: What does “We the People” mean to you?